Make an Appointment

 - Because counselor time is in high demand, we request your cooperation in notifying our office promptly, at least 24-hours in advance, when you are unable to attend a session.
 Our phone number is 801-422-3035.
 Please note that more than one no-show or cancellation of an individual therapy appointment may result in being placed back on the waitlist for ongoing services.
 Should this situation arise, your counselor will discuss treatment options with you.

-By clicking the "CONTINUE" button you are confirming that you have read the information above.
-After clicking "CONTINUE", you will then be re-directed to the Counseling Intake paperwork.
+By clicking "CONTINUE" you are confirming that you have read the information above.
+After clicking "CONTINUE" you will re-directed to the Counseling Intake paperwork.